collintheperson/hackathon/readme.md

-# Project Title
+# Hack_A_Thon

 This App is to allow for users of a Hack-a-Thon either join another preexisting group or to allow them to start their own group.

 ## Getting Started